eclipse-sumo/sumo/src/foreign/RoutingKit/README.md

 # RoutingKit

-This directory contains the minimal needed subset of [RoutingKit](https://github.com/RoutingKit/RoutingKit) needed for the customizable contraction hierarchy.
+This directory contains the minimal subset of [RoutingKit](https://github.com/RoutingKit/RoutingKit) needed for the customizable contraction hierarchy.

 RoutingKit is a C++ library that provides advanced route planning functionality.
 It was developed at [KIT](https://www.kit.edu) in the [group of Prof. Dorothea Wagner](https://i11www.iti.kit.edu/).